GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 1. **Inspect trace spans**: Inspect traces and analyze individual spans (stages) within the chatFlow.
 Identify the longest-running spans.
 1. **Pinpoint bottlenecks**: Pinpoint which spans are the primary performance bottlenecks.
 1. **Optimize**: Identify one specific way to improve overall latency for the flow.
-   - Model interactions usually will take the bulk of execution time and bigger models will take longer to respond.
-How long are we spending waiting for the model and what models are we using?
 1. **Implement & Test**: Implement your optimization in the code and restart your app.
-   > Extra: Genkit provides local tooling called the Developer UI to help you iterate on prompts and flows more quickly.
+   > Optional: Genkit provides local tooling called the Developer UI to help you iterate on prompts and flows more quickly during the development process.
 See the learning resources below to give it a try.

 ### Success criteria